-While we are advocating for normalizing the perception on female sexuality and supporting women to explore their own bodies and sexual preferences, it is also our passion to stand in solidarity with organizations that are fighting for sexual and reproductive health and rights issues.
+While we are advocating for everybody to thrive in sexual pleasure and supporting all individuals to explore their bodies and sexualities, it is also our passion to stand in solidarity with organizations that are fighting for sexual and reproductive health and rights issues.
 It is our goal to fight for menstrual equity and to end period poverty.

 What We Do